Begum Hazrat Mahal: Indian Rebellion of 1857

-During the Indian Rebellion of 1857, Begum Hazrat Mahal's band of supporters including Raja Hanumant Singh, rebelled against British.
-The revolutionary forces alinged to Begum Hazrat Mahal under the leadership of Raja Jailal Singh; seized control of Lucknow, and she took power as the guardian of her minor son, Prince Birjis Qadr, whom she had declared as the ruler (Wali) of Awadh.
+During the Indian Rebellion of 1857, Begum Hazrat Mahal's band of supporters including Raja Hanumant Singh, rebelled against the British.
+The revolutionary forces under the leadership of Raja Jailal Singh seized control of Lucknow, and the Begum took power as the guardian of her young son, Prince Birjis Qadr, whom she had declared as the ruler (Wali) of Awadh.
 As regent, she automatically came to have a leadership role in the rebellion against the British.

 One of the principal complaints of Begum Hazrat Mahal was that the East India Company had casually demolished temples and mosques just to make way for roads.
 In a proclamation issued during the final days of the revolt, she mocked the British claim to allow freedom of worship:

 To eat pigs and drink wine, to bite greased cartridges and to mix pig's fat with sweetmeats, to destroy Hindu and Mussalman temples and mosques on the pretense of making roads, to build churches, to send clergymen into the streets to preach the Christian religion, to institute English schools, and pay people a monthly stipend for learning the English sciences, while the places of worship of Hindus and Mussalmans are to this day entirely neglected; with all this, how can people believe that religion will not be interfered with?

 Hazrat Mahal worked in association with Nana Saheb, but later joined the Maulavi of Faizabad in the attack on Shahjahanpur.
 When the forces under the command of the British re-captured Lucknow and most of Oudh, she was forced to retreat.